Measuring Business Innovation: Metrics & KPIs

 Measuring Business Innovation Summary

-Lastly, to help minimize risk, continually improve, and effectively figure out different ways to measure innovation, a (cohesive) team needs to know where to look and embrace iteration.
-Not only that, but they need to know their options, what to consider, and understand that there isn’t a single way toward innovation — all while anticipating roadblocks in their industry, local economy (hello, PESTEL analysis), and doing their research.
-If you still aren’t sure where to begin, view my portfolio, say hi on LinkedIn or hire a digital transformation leader like me!
+Lastly, to help minimize risk, continually improve, and effectively figure out different ways to measure innovation, a (cohesive) team needs to know where to look (whether in person, hybrid, or digital) and embrace iteration.
+Not only that, but they need to know their options, what to consider, and understand that there isn’t a single way toward innovation — all while anticipating roadblocks in their industry and local economy (hello, PESTEL analysis) and doing their research.
+If you aren’t sure where to begin, view my portfolio, say hi on LinkedIn, or hire a digital transformation leader like me!

 Main Sources: